Introduction

 Hardware & Software Used

-• HW and SW (including drivers) details can be viewed by hovering over the graph's title.
+• HW and SW (including drivers) details can be viewed by hovering over the icon

 • Data is collected through CapFrameX, capture data is available for download in the repository.